chaunguyen3rd/workshop-01-wordpress-deployment-on-eks/content/7-cleanup/7.2-cleanupeks/_index.md

   - At the popup, enter **labEKSCluster01** and click **Delete**.
   ![Cleanup](/images/7.cleanup/ws01-cleanup05.png)
   {{% notice note %}}
-  It will take some time for the Node group to be successfully deleted.
+  It will take some time for the EKS cluster to be successfully deleted.
   {{% /notice %}}

 Next, we will cleanup EFS.